The Spectral Approach to Linear Rational Expectations Models: Introduction

-Next, the paper demonstrates that the LREM problem in macroeconometrics is ill-posed. \cite{hadamard} defines a problem to be well-posed if its solutions satisfy the conditions of existence, uniqueness, and continuous dependence on its parameters.
+The main results of the paper concern the ill-posedness of the LREM problem in macroeconometrics. \cite{hadamard} defines a problem to be well-posed if its solutions satisfy the conditions of existence, uniqueness, and continuous dependence on its parameters.
 The LREM problem is ill-posed because it violates not just the second condition but also the third.
-Indeed, it has long been accepted that non-uniqueness is a feature of the LREM problem and many techniques have been developed to deal with it (e.g.\ \cite{taylor}, \cite{msv}, \cite{sunspots}, \cite{farmeretal}, \cite{bianchinicolo}).
-On the other hand, discontinuity of solutions seems to be either not well understood or not fully appreciated so far; to the author's knowledge, \cite{generic} is the only acknowledgement of this problem.
+Indeed, it has long been accepted that non-uniqueness is a feature of the LREM problem and many techniques have been developed to select a solution for any given LREM exhibiting non-uniqueness (e.g.\ \cite{taylor}, \cite{msv}, \cite{sunspots}, \cite{fanelli}, \cite{farmeretal}, \cite{bianchinicolo}).
+This paper highlights the fact that selections that have been proposed in the literature are not guaranteed to be continuous with respect to parameters of the LREM in the context of non-uniqueness.
+This problem seems to be either not well understood or not fully appreciated so far; to the author's knowledge, \cite{generic} is the only acknowledgement of this problem.

 The problem of discontinuity is quite serious because it invalidates mainstream econometric methodology as reviewed, for example, in \cite{canova}, \cite{dd}, or \cite{hs}.
-Frequentist methods require solutions to be at least continuous, if not twice differentiable, with respect to parameters in order to ensure consistency and asymptotic normality.
-Discontinuity of solutions also leads to posterior distributions with atoms at unknown locations invalidating posterior probabilities in Bayesian analyses.
+This methodology takes a black-box approach to estimation and inference, whereby data is used to construct certain objective functions (likelihood functions, GMM criterion functions, or posterior distributions), which are then either numerically optimized by the Newton-Raphson algorithm or explored by the random walk Metropolis-Hastings algorithm (or the many variations of such algorithms) to produce estimates of parameters as well as confidence or credible intervals.
+When the discontinuous selected solutions are fed into this methodology, the aforementioned objective functions become discontinuous, invalidating assumptions required for the aforementioned methodologies to work.
+This paper illustrates concretely how things can go wrong with a simple example in Section \ref{sec:application}.